SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 - **Privacy** – set if workspaces created using this template will be public or private.
 You can leave this decision to your end-users as well.

-- **Outlook experience** – define if the newly created workspace will be visible in the Outlook and Exchange global address list.

 - **Owners** – allows multiple options:
   - Predefine owners that are always added to this type of workspace
   - Allow end-users to specify additional ones in addition to predefined users
   - Leave this option altogether to the end-user who is requesting a new workspace

 - **Members** – allows multiple options:
   - Predefine members that are always added to this type of workspace
   - Allow end-users to specify additional ones in addition to predefined users
   - Leave this option completely to the end-user who is requesting a new workspace

  - **Primary Contact** – allows multiple options:
    - Predefine a user that will be set as the primary contact for the created workspace
    - Allow end-users to specify the Primary contact for the workspace

  - **Secondary Contact** – allows multiple options:
    - Predefine a user that will be set as the Secondary contact for the created workspace
    - Allow end-users to specify the Secondary contact for the workspace

+- **Department** - choose from available values based on the data available in your Azure AD.

 - **Sharing Settings** - choose from available options:
   - Anyone
   - New and existing guests
   - Existing guests only
   - Only people in your organization

   Note that available options depend on defined tenant-level external sharing policies.
 For example, if sharing files and folders using links that don't require sign-in is not allowed, the Anyone option will not be enabled.

+ - **Sharing Permission** - helps control the way things in the site can be shared.
+Choose between:
+   -  Site owners and members can share files, folders, and the site.
+People with edit permission can share files and folders.
+   - ite owners and members and people with edit permission can share files and folders, but only owners can share the site.
+   - Only site owners can share files, folders, and the site.

+- **Allow Access Requests** - decides who receives access requests for all workspaces created from the template.
+The options are:
+  - Owners
+  - Specific user(s)
+    - If specific user(s) is selected, the name of at least one specific user needs to be entered in the provided space.

-- **Sensitivity Label** - choose from available sensitivity labels available in your tenant To use sensitivity labels in SysKit Point, make sure to set up your environment as described in the [following article](enable-sensitivity-labels.md).
+- **Sensitivity Label** - choose from available sensitivity labels available in your tenant to define which are applied on all workspaces created from the template.
+  To use sensitivity labels in SysKit Point, make sure to set up your environment as described in the [following article](enable-sensitivity-labels.md).

-- **Department** - choose from available values based on the data available in your Azure AD

-- **Terms & Conditions** - define the terms & conditions text displayed to end-users when they request a new workspace
+- **Terms & Conditions** - define the terms & conditions text displayed to end-users when they request a new workspace.

+- **Custom Metadata** - custom metadata provides expanded information collected and included in reports.
+Set up which fields users will need to input or select for the custom metadata when using the template.
+  - If no custom metadata was created, it can be set up directly in the form by selecting **Create New Custom Field**.
+  - For more information on managing and creating custom metadata, take a look at [this article](../manage-custom-metadata.md).

 - **Naming Rule** – predefine suffix or prefix that will be added to a name of a workspace created using this template.
   - for example, setting the prefix to **Marketing** results that each workspace created from this template will be named in a form **Marketing – (Request Name)**

 - **Approval process** – define who is responsible for approving the requests using this template.